A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Experimental

 \subsection{Software Strategy}

 \paragraph{introduce pyspecdata} The pySpecData library, developed in part for this work, plays a crucial role in the software strategy deployed here.
-Aside from storing data in an object-oriented format (with a structure not dissimilar to the xarray library \cite{hoyer2017xarray}), pySpecData offers key advantages for spectroscopic data, \paragraph{tracking multiple dimensions is a pain} As a specifically relevant example, most of the methods presented here require treatment of the phase cycle as an additional dimension of the data, beyond the standard direct and indirect dimensions.
-Addition of multiple dimensions can introduce practical challenges involved with data handling.
-In particular, the need to keep track of the meaning of the multiple dimensions used to structure data at various points in the processing code can easily lead to unintelligible code.
-Therefore, practicable implementation of the methods advocated here relies on the pySpecData library's implementation of modern object-oriented capabilities (especially class-based organization and operator overloading), which give each dimension a title (``label'') specified by a string, along with optional units and axis coordinates.
-The pySpecData library capitalizes on this information \eg to automatically relabel of axis coordinates and units during Fourier transformation, and to implement automatic dimensional alignment and creation.
-As another example, these feature streamline the computation of cost functions by vectorizing the resultant dataset along an easily introduced optimization parameter.
-Other benefits include (1) automatically (without additional lines of code) utilizing and manipulating the axis coordinate information in a natural way (\eg, Fourier transforming leads to adjusted axis, relabeling a time axis leads to a frequency-dependent phase shift upon Fourier transformation) (2) uniform storage and processing of data both from proprietary file formats and directly acquired from instruments and (3) automatic propagation of errors.
+Aside from storing data in an object-oriented format (with a structure not dissimilar to the xarray library~\cite{hoyer2017xarray}), pySpecData offers key advantages for spectroscopic data. \paragraph{tracking multiple dimensions is a pain} As a specifically relevant example, most of the methods presented here require treatment of the phase cycle as an additional dimension of the data, beyond the standard direct and indirect dimensions.
+To avoid confusion tracking the meaning of the multiple dimensions (\eg, whether the $1^{st}$, $2^{nd}$, or $5^{th}$ dimension encodes phase cycling at a particular point in the code), pySpecData utilizes modern object-oriented capabilities.
+Specifically, the class of objects designed for storage of data includes a ``label,'' along with optional units and axis coordinates, associated with each dimension.
+It also incorporates methods for addressing and selecting the data with compact notation and for performing common operations such as Fourier transformation.
+As a result, relabeling a time axis (such as centering an echo about $t=0$) automatically leads to an appropriate frequency-dependent phase shift upon Fourier transformation.
+It also enables automatic dimensional alignment and creation that facilitates, \eg, vectorized computation of cost functions by easily introducing new dimensions corresponding to different choices of optimization parameters.
+Other benefits include (1) uniform storage and processing of data both from proprietary file formats and directly acquired from instruments, (2) automatic interpretation of symbolic functions supplied for fitting (including the identification of fitting parameters \vs data coordinates), and (3) automatic propagation of errors.
+An important observation reported here is that the spectroscopist can capitalize not just on the object-oriented organization of data and associated information, but also on the more singularly object-oriented capabilities of the Python programming language such as operator overloading and property definitions.